raj713335/INTELEGIX/README.md

     4. School Buses: Driver drowsy, a driver talking on a cellphone while driving, driver/conductor smoking in the bus, etc

-    5. Online Exam: To monitor if the student is participating in any malpractices like using cell phones, talking, looking here and there etc.

 After Videos are analysed using Machine & Deep Learning, it saves and sends data via Email, What's App Bots, and Telegram Bots via API Tokens/keys.